HPI-Information-Systems/Sawfish/Instructions/Instructions.md

 - `measureTime`: creates an output file with fine-grained time stats
 - `ignoreNumericColumns`: ignore columns that only contain numeric values
 - `hybridMode`: turns on the hybrid mode of the normalized edit distance computation in SAWFISH

-### Changing the input data

-To change the input data, use the Metanome CLI or Metanome UI. add `-v path/to/your/data:/app/metanome/backend/WEB-INF/classes/inputData/extern` to your docker run command.
-E.g.:
-`docker run -d -p 8080:8080 -p 8081:8081 -v /path/to/your/data:/app/metanome/backend/WEB-INF/classes/inputData/extern sawfish`

-Remember to replace `path/to/your/data` with your custom path.